Importance of lacquers in packaging industry

 PRIMING LACQUERS (primers)

-They are lacquers designed to fix graphic print on the foil surface, for it is difficult to apply print straight on.
-These lacquers are mostly based on the cellulose nitrate.
+They are lacquers designed to fix graphic print on the foil surface, as aluminium foil is difficult to print directly.
 The lacquer quantities deposited range from 0,8 g/m² to 1,5 g/m².
 Types based on the cellulose nitrate are the ones used most frequently, and they predominantly form the outer side of the packaging.

 BARRIER LACQUERS (protective lacquers)

 These lacquers are designed to form a resistant film between the foil and the packaged product that they are in direct contact with.
-Al is quite unstable both in the acidic and the alkaline environments.
+Aluminium is quite unstable both in the acidic and the alkaline environments.
 It may get corroded or even dissolved due to substances included in the product, which may result in depreciation of the package and contamination of the product packaged with aluminium.
-Therefore, it is not possible for Al – in terms of both technological and hygienic concerns – to be in direct contact with the packaged product.
+Therefore, it is not possible for Aluminium – in terms of both technological and hygienic concerns – to be in direct contact with the packaged product.
 The lacquers on the inner side of a processed cheese packaging can serve as an application example.
-The barrier lacquers may also be applied as priming lacquers onto which mainly heat-seal lacquers are subsequently superimposed.
-An absolutely flawless film is created thereby (so called “brickwork effect“– see below), resistant to such aggressive products as is mayonnaise or mustard for instance.
+The barrier lacquers may also be applied as priming lacquers onto which mainly heat-seal lacquers are subsequently layered.
+This ensures a completely defect-free layer (so called “brickwork effect“– see below), resistant to such aggressive products as is mayonnaise or mustard for instance.
 Depositions of these lacquers usually range from 2 g/m² to 4g /m².

-These lacquers represent a cheap variant of a hot-sealable deposition, yet there is a cost to be paid – they can only be applied onto PS and PVC materials.
-They are used widely.
+These lacquers represent a cheap variant of a heat sealable coating, yet there is a cost to be paid – they can only be applied onto PS, PVC and PET materials.
+They are widely used.

 Universal lacquers

-They are lacquers that have a capacity to seal (type by type) the whole spectrum of materials, in particular PP, PS, PE and PVC.
+They are lacquers that have a capacity to seal (type by type) the whole spectrum of sealing, in particular PP, PS, PE, PVC and PET.

 Lacquers for pharmaceutical industry